The Practice Problem

 I conducted a survey asking parents three questions pertaining to their attitudes and expectations of music lessons in relation to other enrichment activities (i.e. team sports, karate, and dance).
 What I learned is that parents judge their child’s success in music with different criteria than all other enrichment activities.
+What I learned is that the practice problem is a problem on multiple levels.

 What Parents Really Think